yuishihara/SoundPoolWrapper/README.md

 ## Features

-- Use resourceId to play sounds
+- No need to care of soundId.
+Just use resourceId to load/play sounds
+- Can check whether sound specified by resourceId is loaded or not
 - Convenience callback to know when the resource is finished loading

 ## Usage